Operational Breakdown

 What this looks like day to day

-• Work pauses when one key person is unavailable.
+- Work pauses quickly Progress slows as soon as one key person is unavailable.

 Why this happens